 writing is my live, reading will make you live

-Auspiciously, Claudia follows paths that range from the art of graphic representation of language to those that bring the world closer to its metamorphosis.
+Every day, the girl who cried no dreams and lived an excessive attachment to her own interests, finds her wholeness.
+Auspicious, she follow paths that goes from the art of graphic representation of language to those that bring the world closer to metamorphosis.